GyroSuperintelligence/BabyLM/guides/Genetics.md

   Returns detailed knowledge base statistics, including confidence, memory utilisation, and age distribution.

 All operations reference the absolute imports from `baby.information` and `baby.contracts`.
 Phenotype storage and type protocols are implemented and accessed through the canonical interfaces.

+---

+#### Variety-weighted Confidence Integration

+**Functionality:**
+When updating a phenotype’s confidence, S3 must use the structural_variety_factor (orbit cardinality) obtained from S2 to modulate how confidence is updated.

+**Method(s):**
+- `apply_variety_weighting(phenotype_entry: PhenotypeEntry, state_index: int) -> float`

+This is called during the learning update in `learn`.

+**Benefit:**
+Prevents overconfident learning in structurally rare states and accelerates trust in robust, symmetric ones.

+---

+#### Algedonic Regulation (Divergence Alert)

+**Functionality:**
+S3/S4 maintain a running buffer of angular divergences (gyrodistance) from the archetype.
+If the running average exceeds a defined threshold (high or low), an algedonic alert is triggered.

+**Method(s):**
+- `check_algedonic_condition() -> str`

+Invoked after each ingress/egress cycle, returns "pain", "pleasure", or "homeostatic" according to divergence.

+**Benefit:**
+Provides internal homeostatic regulation: runaway divergence is dampened and the system is kept within viable operational bounds.
+This self-regulation is automatic, requiring no external policy tuning.

 ### 6.4 S4/5: `intelligence.py` – Orchestration & API